NHSDigital/integration-adaptor-lab-results/OPERATING.md

 ## Correlation Id

-The adaptor uses a correlation id to make it easier to trace the processing of individual messages easier.
+The adaptor uses a correlation id to make it easier to trace the processing of individual messages.
 It generates a random correlation id for every message (interchange) downloaded from MESH.
 An interchange may contain multiple messages, and the adaptor uses the same correlation id for all messages within an interchange.